fly-lang/fly/llvm/docs/ProgrammersManual.rst

 ------------------------------------------------

 Often when working on your pass you will put a bunch of debugging printouts and other code into your pass.
-After you get it working, you want to remove it, but you may need it again in the future (to work out new bugs that you run across).
+After you getValue it working, you want to remove it, but you may need it again in the future (to work out new bugs that you run across).

 Naturally, because of this, you don't want to delete the debug printouts, but